 It is designed to test candidates' knowledge of railway signal and telecommunications principles and practices and is modular in nature, allowing students to answer questions that are relevant to their particular subject specialism and experience.
-The examination is held in a number of centres around the world, generally on the first Saturday in October.
-Applicants for modules 1-7 of the current exam format and modules B-D of the new format must already be members of the Institution and all applications to sit the examination must be made by 30 June of that year.
+An additional qualification is also available, called Certificate in Railway Control Engineering Fundamentals.

 The exam regulations ensure that all candidates are given the same opportunities and that the examinations are conducted in a fair manner, we advise that you read these regulations before applying to take the exam.

 Awards are available to candidates who achieve outstanding marks in the exam.